-World Wide Web and Technology Use - In light of the dangers involved with globalism, end-time commerce, easy access to evil, mass production and promotion of sinful content, and all its associated spiritual hazards and addictions common to man via the World Wide Web; we expressly and unashamedly forbid unfiltered, unaccountable, Internet usage.
-Precautions shall be taken to prevent unfiltered/unlimited access to the web on all devices.
+In light of the dangers involved with globalism, end-time commerce, easy access to evil, mass production and promotion of sinful content, and all the associated addictions and spiritual hazards common to man, we forbid unfiltered, unaccountable internet usage.
+Precautions shall be taken to prevent unfiltered or unlimited access to the web on all devices.
+We also forbid using technology for unrighteous internet browsing, idle time wasting, or other uses in disobedience to the Scriptures.